Kelantan The Real Warriors F.C.: Kelantan United

 For the 2017 season, they participated in the Malaysia FA Cup.
 The club was later rebranded to Kelantan United Football Club as an effort to bring in support in the local area.
 In 2023, the club was promoted to the Malaysia Super League for the first time in their history.
 On 2 June 2023, Kelantan United recorded their first win in the top flight against city rivals Kelantan, with the score of 4–1.

 Kelantan Darul Naim

 In the 2024–25 Malaysia Super League season, Kelantan United was rebranded as Kelantan Darul Naim Football Club.
 The club's president Rozi Muhammad said the rebranding comes from the management's desire to unite Kelantan supporters under one banner.
 In November 2024, the club travelled to India and took part in the 2024 edition of the Sikkim Gold Cup.

 The Real Warriors

 In 2025, they were rebranded again, this time as Kelantan The Real Warriors Football Club.
 On 7 May 2025, Irwan Rizal has been appointed as the club's chief executive officer.
 On 15 July 2025, the club appointed Annuar Musa as the club's president.
 On 1 July 2025, the club appointed E. Elavarasan as the new head coach along with Muamer Salibašić as the assistant head coach.
+After the season, Kelantan The Real Warriors were ejected from the Super League due to failure in obtaining the license.